They Shattered the Chrysalis! 30th Anniversary Season

 Directed by Nike Doukas

 What’s a woman to do with a runaway groom?
 Hatch a scheme, of course.
-Roping in a fantastic cast of fools, romantics, and cynics, the clever Helen pursues the crusty Bertram in a clash of wits and deception.
+Roping in a fantastic cast of fools, romantics, and cynics, the clever Helen pursues Bertram in a clash of wits and deception.
 Capturing both a fairytale essence and human complexity, Shakespeare’s bittersweet comedy goes on a journey of forgiveness, hope, and love where you least expect it.
 Learn more about All’s Well That Ends Well.

 Nilo Cruz’s ANNA IN THE TROPICS • March 20–April 17, 2022